ropensci/piggyback/README.md

 specify the type of files you wish to track using `pb_track()`.
-Piggyback will retain a record of these files in a hidden `.pbattributes` file in your repository, and add these to `.gitignore` so you don’t accidentally commit them to GitHub. `pb_trak` will aslo return a list of such files that you can easily pass to `pb_upload()`:
+Piggyback will retain a record of these files in a hidden `.pbattributes` file in your repository, and add these to `.gitignore` so you don’t accidentally commit them to GitHub. `pb_track` will also return a list of such files that you can easily pass to `pb_upload()`:

 ``` r